 Root code space can be increased by increasing DATAORG in the BIOS (in RabbitBios.c prior to Dynamic C version 9.30 or in StdBIOS.c thereafter) in increments of 0x1000.
-The default is 0x3000 when separate I&D space is on, and 0x6000 otherwise.
+DATAORG is the beginning logical address for the data segment.
+The default is 0x3000 when separate I&D space is enabled, and 0x6000 otherwise.
 It can be as high as 0xB000.
+Increasing DATAORG reduces the amount of root data space.